FIFA to allow 26-man squad for Qatar World Cup owing to Covid-19-Sports News , Firstpost

 There were 28-player squads also approved for the Copa América tournament in South America last year and at the African Cup of Nations in January.

-The move was expected from the FIFA Bureau — comprising the presidents of FIFA and soccer’s six confederations — after 23-player rosters were expanded for recent continental championships.
+The move was expected from the FIFA Bureau — comprising the presidents of FIFA and football's six confederations — after 23-player rosters were expanded for recent continental championships.

 Adding three players to the typical World Cup roster follows UEFA doing the same for the European Championship last year.